Reverse strain-induced snake states in graphene nanoribbons: Introduction

-Previous work usually consider the model shown in Fig.~\ref{fig:1}(a)~\cite{pLL5,exp3,Franz}, where the ZGNR is stretched along the $y$ direction, and assuming the hopping coefficients are constant along the $x$ direction but decreasing successively from the lower edge to the upper one.
-Obviously, stretching increase the bond lengths, thus it will decrease the hopping coefficients which depend on the overlap integral of wave functions belonging to neighbouring sites.
-As a result, we call this strain pattern the monotone increasing strain (MIS), and if the hopping coefficients decreases linearly, a uniform perpendicular pseudo-magnetic field emerges and acts on the electrons locally, leading to the specific dispersive pLLs~\cite{pLL5,Franz}.
-Even though the ZGNRs with MIS are charming and well-studied, we suppose that another strain pattern shown in Fig.~\ref{fig:1}(d) may be more easier to realize.
+Previous work usually considers the model shown in Fig.~\ref{fig:1}(a)~\cite{pLL5,exp3,Franz}, where the ZGNR is stretched along the $y$ direction, and assuming the hopping coefficients are constant along the $x$ direction but decreasing successively from the lower edge to the upper one.
+Obviously, stretching increases the bond lengths, thus it will decrease the hopping coefficients which depend on the overlap integral of wave functions belonging to neighbouring sites.
+As a result, we call this strain pattern the monotone increasing strain (MIS), and if the hopping coefficients decrease linearly, a uniform perpendicular pseudo-magnetic field emerges and acts on the electrons locally, leading to the specific dispersive pLLs~\cite{pLL5,Franz}.
+Until now, the MIS configuration in GNRs has been well-studied and can be realized by various methods~\cite{pLL7,Sela1}.
+Even though the ZGNRs with MIS are charming, we suppose that another strain pattern shown in Fig.~\ref{fig:1}(d) may be easier to realize.
 It is clearly that the ZGNR with symmetrical structures in Fig.~\ref{fig:1}(d) can be viewed as two copies of the ZGNR in Fig.~\ref{fig:1}(a) where the lower copy ($y<0$) is the horizontal inversion partner of the upper copy ($y>0$).
 The corresponding strain pattern we named the symmetrical strain (SS).
 It should be pointed out that even though we call it SS and the structure in Fig.~\ref{fig:1}(d) respects the inversion symmetry, the accurate symmetry between the lower and upper planes is not necessary.
-To be precise, what we need is the uniaxial strain with opposite directions between the lower and half planes.
+To be precise, what we need are the reverse strains between the lower and half planes, and without loss of generality, we use the SS to simplify our discussions.
+We can expect that the ZGNR with SS may be more natural to fabricate in the suspended devices~\cite{SS1,SS2,SS3}.
+Simply speaking, if the ZGNR is stretched along the $y$ direction, and the $n_{y}=1$ and $n_{y}=N_{y}$ edges are fixed by probes or substrates, the SS pattern maybe form naturally.
+In Ref.~\cite{SS1}, a single graphene layer is placed over an array of pits etched in SiO$_{2}$/Si substrate.
+Continuously deformation can be tuned in this suspended device, producing regions with opposite signs of the pseudo-magnetic fields.
+In fact, what we need is the device naturally allowing for pseudo-magnetic fields changing sign, which occurs at the center of the ZGNR with reverse strains.